You are viewing documentation for a previous version of this software.

 If an interceptor encounters an error, it can return the details of that error by calling chain.handleErrorAsync.

 This does not prevent the rest of the request chain from executing.
 An interceptor can still call chain.proceedAsync as usual after calling chain.handleErrorAsync.
-However, if the encountered error will cause the to fail, you can skip calling chain.proceedAsync to end the request chain.
+However, if the encountered error will cause the operation to fail, you can skip calling chain.proceedAsync to end the request chain.

 Examples